bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+README.md  cpu.c  cpu.h ls8.c
 * Write a short 3-10-word description of what each file does.
+README.md  breaks down the instructions for the day 1 assignmnet. cpu.h has the struct file which isn't implemented and protypes for cpu_load cpu_init and cpu_run.

+cpu.c  purpose is to imlement the functions cpu_load has been done already.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.